duijf/laps/README.md

 Interpolate environment variables in command strings.

+A display thing for error messages.
+Include more meta-data for the current error enum.
+Don't return boxed errors.

 Make laps able to start more than 1 command.

 Ensure that all subprocesses are killed when the main process is.
 There should